Beginner Breathwork Anxiety: 2025 Calming Guide

 5. Repeat: Alternate sides for 3-5 minutes.

-Why it works: Alternating nostrils synchronizes brain hemispheres, fostering calm.
+Why it works: Alternating nostrils may support a sense of balance and focused attention.
 Avoid if you have a cold or nasal congestion.

 Quick Reference Table of Calming Breath Exercises